Faculty Web Profile FAQs

 This information is sourced from Human Resources’ UltiPro system and loaded into Digital Measures.
 To make changes to this data, submit an ITS ticket to request changes via ATSU’s Portal under the ITS ServiceDesk icon.

 Within Digital Measures, enter a summary biography in the Biography and Expertise screen.
-It should be written in third person (he, she, him, her), not first person (I, my, we, our) and tell a story of your journey.
+It should start with your Name, Degrees (DO, DMD, Phd, MPH …) and be written in third person (he, she, him, her), not first person (I, my, we, our) and tell a story of your journey.
 Your audience includes prospective students, alumni, donors, ATSU Board of Trustees, faculty collaborators, etc.

 Following is an example: